 You can specify the stream name or use a regular expression for the stream name pattern only when you read from MapR Streams.
 The regular expression that you specify applies to the topic name and not the path name.
 To subscribe to multiple topics that match a pattern, you can specify a regular expression.
 When you run the application on the cluster, the pattern matching is done against topics before the application runs.
 If you add a topic with a similar pattern when the application is already running, the application will not read from the topic.

 After you create a MapR Streams data object, create a read data object operation.
 You can then add the data object read operation as a source in streaming mappings.

-You can associate the data object with an intelligent structure model and directly parse input from text, CSV, XML, or JSON input files, as well as PDF forms, Microsoft Word tables, or Microsoft Excel.
+You can associate the data object with an intelligent structure model and directly parse input from text, CSV, XML, or JSON input files.

 You can pass any payload format directly from source to target in Streaming mappings.
 You can project columns in binary format pass a payload from source to target in its original form or to pass a payload format that is not supported.